nknytk/albert-japanese-tinysegmenter/README.md

 ## Acknowledgments

-The models are trained with Cloud TPUs provided by [TensorFlow Research Cloud](https://sites.research.google/trc/about/) program.
+The models are trained with Cloud TPUs provided by [TPU Research Cloud](https://sites.research.google/trc/about/) program.